easybuilders/easybuild/docs/Installation.rst

 Bootstrapping
 -------------

+Installing any Python package can be a real pain, and since EasyBuild is a set of Python packages (framework, easyblocks and easyconfigs) glued together, installing EasyBuild may, ironically, also cause some headaches.
+To resolve this, we have created a bootstrap script that installs the latest EasyBuild version for you together with an environment module for it - and yes, we use EasyBuild for doing so.
+All you really need is `Python 2.4 (or 2.x)` and `environment modules` (C, Tcl or Lmod variants) installed on your system, beforehand.

 Bootstrapping EasyBuild
 ~~~~~~~~~~~~~~~~~~~~~~~

-The easiest way (by far) to install EasyBuild is by bootstrapping,
+The easiest way (by far) to install EasyBuild is by bootstrapping it,
 i.e. installing EasyBuild via EasyBuild itself.
-You think this is a chichen-egg issue?
-Just read on!

-Installing any Python package can be a real pain, and since EasyBuild is
-a set of Python packages (framework, easyblocks and easyconfigs) glued together, installing EasyBuild may, ironically, also cause some headaches.
-To resolve this, we have created a bootstrap script that installs the
-latest EasyBuild version for you together with an environment module for
-it - and yes, we use EasyBuild for doing so.
-All you really need is `Python 2.4 (or 2.x)` and `environment modules` (C, Tcl or Lmod variants) installed on your system, beforehand.

 Download the bootstrap script, and run it, specifying an install path
 for EasyBuild, to obtain an ``EasyBuild`` module which you can then load::